 HRM is currently working towards a cyclical pruning program.
 In the interim tree concerns around pruning should be directed to our 311 call centre agents.

 2. How do I get a new tree?

 Should you require a new tree, please contact our 311 call centre.
-Our agents will forward your request to our Urban Forest crew, who will assess each case individually.
-Coming soon, we will be publishing our planting schedule for this fall, and the coming season in the coming weeks.
+Our agents will forward your request to our Urban Forestry department, who will assess each case individually.

 3. Can I get a tree on HRM property removed?

 Tree removal is handled on a case-by-case basis.
 Should you spot a tree that you feel should be removed, please contact the 311 call centre.
-Our agents will forward your concern along to the appropriate individual.
+Our agents will forward your concern along for review.

 4. Who do I call if I have questions about trees?